 I Have a Mixer.
 Do I Still Need an Audio Interface?

-We would need to differentiate a mixer from an interface first to answer this question.
+To answer this question, I need to differentiate a mixer from an interface first.

 In simpler terms,